oofdere/kvcmlive/_posts/2020-09-11-septclubday.md

 ---
-title: "Join Us For A Live Broadcast September 30th!"
+title: "Be A Part Of Our Next Live Broadcast September 30th!"
 ---

 Join Tristan & Freinds including Ozzie & Remy for a live remote broadcast Wednesday, September 30th from 1-3 PM for ASU Club day afternoon edition.